Trustee Gives Back to Storied Scholarship

 Working helped Bradley pay for living expenses and other essentials.
 But to cover his tuition, he received assistance from a storied institution that proved to be a crucial lifeline: the Goodrich Scholarship Program.

-Established in 1972 through legislation championed by Nebraska Sen. Glenn Goodrich, the Goodrich Scholarship Program provides tuition assistance for high-achieving students, many of whom are first generation, low income and underrepresented.
+Established in 1972 through legislation championed by Nebraska Sen. Glenn Goodrich, the Goodrich Scholarship Program provides tuition assistance for high-achieving, first-generation students with financial need.
 It also provides robust support services, which Bradley leaned on.

 “I relied on Goodrich to mentor me through school,” Bradley said.
 “I developed really tight relationships with the Goodrich professors.
 The overall family of support that Goodrich provided was pretty remarkable, especially for a young struggling kid.”